atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 >**NOTE: All Atomist files should be under the `.atomist` directory in the root of a project.**

-Rug Editor files must have a `.rug` extension.
+Rug editor files must have a `.rug` extension.
 A `.rug` file can contain one or more editors and reviewers.
 A `.rug` file must contain
 either:

-*   A single Editor with the same name as the project file, excluding the `.rug` extension.
+*   A single editor with the same name as the project file, excluding the `.rug` extension.
 This corresponds to Java's enforcement of the packaging of public classes.
 *or*
-*   A single Editor with the same name as the project file, excluding the `.rug` extension, plus any number of other Editors that are used only by that Editor.
+*   A single editor with the same name as the project file, excluding the `.rug` extension, plus any number of other editors that are used only by that editor.

 For reference, this convention is analogous to Java public class packaging.